robenkleene/Web-Console-Prototypes/PluginManagerPrototype/Todo/Tasks/Index.md

 ## `plist` Backed Plugins

+* [ ] Test plugin name and identifier save
+	* [ ] Make sure KVO works for this
-* [ ] Write a method that shares the unique name finding logic between finding folder paths and plugin names
+* [ ] Write the reverse, so the plugin and identifier changes can be propagated up
-	* First convert the existing method to swift
-	* Then replace the implementation in WCLPlugin+Validation with this implementation
-	* Then write an implementation that also works with file paths
-		* Write tests for this
+	* Make sure KVO works for this
 * [ ] Prevent invalid filenames from being valid plugin names
 	* Test that an invalid filename isn't returned as a valid plugin name (use `fileURLWithPath`)
 * [ ] Make it so if the plugin's plist is moved out from under it, the plugin becomes invalid
 	* Write tests for this
+* [ ] Make sure built-in plugins are not writable/editable
 * [ ] Then write tests for it
 * [ ] Then use that method to test the copy and cleanup stuff
 * [ ] Test new caches path